 COVID-19 changed our day-to-day lives.
 As customers and employees, we’ve quickly become used to using virtual and digital services in nearly every part of our daily routines.
 And for many business leaders, they quickly transformed their business models, pivoted to digital channels and accelerated already planned technology rollouts (such as the move to cloud).

-What’s more, since COVID-19, there’s been a seemingly never-ending stream of organized cyber-crime groups ready to exploit potential weak spots in new and old systems, including ruthlessly playing on uncertainties and fears over the virus.
+What’s more, since COVID-19, there’s been a seemingly never-ending stream of organised cyber-crime groups ready to exploit potential weak spots in new and old systems, including ruthlessly playing on uncertainties and fears over the virus.

-I’ve seen organizations succeed in taking on this challenge, and the best leaders are pragmatists.
+I’ve seen organisations succeed in taking on this challenge, and the best leaders are pragmatists.
 They not only treat cyber security as a key to their future success, but also look to engender client and customer trust in their cyber resilience, in their protection of sensitive data and in the transparency of their approach.

-In a dynamic global risk environment, organizations should make sure they’re best positioned to succeed in the new reality.
+In a dynamic global risk environment, organisations should make sure they’re best positioned to succeed in the new reality.
 Looking ahead, if you’re looking to invest in business protection, there are a few things to consider with an eye on trust and growth:

-Ultimately, cyber security has the possibility to support and build lasting trust between people and organizations.
+Ultimately, cyber security has the possibility to support and build lasting trust between people and organisations.
 KPMG firms can help you create a resilient and trusted digital world — even in the face of evolving threats.
 That’s because they bring a combination of technological expertise, deep business knowledge, and creative professionals who are passionate about helping to protect and build your business.
 Together, let’s create a trusted digital world, so you can push the limits of what’s possible.